 Prevention of termite damage

 As in the case of any termite infestation, there are treatment solutions.
 You can prevent termite penetration by installing termiticide barriers in the surrounding soil.
 You can also treat foundation-adjacent wood with pesticides.
 You can take further measures by drilling holes into the foundation.
 Inject pesticides into concrete cracks through the holes.

 a) Slab Foundations

 For homes with slab foundations, leveling entails the installation of piers and pilings.
-Excavate the area adjascent to the house, then instal piers and piling.
+Excavate the area adjacent to the house, then install piers and piling.